 Students are expected to settle all financial obligations to the University and clear all restrictions established by academic and administrative departments within the University, including current quarter tuition and fees, by the end of ninth week of autumn, winter and spring quarters, and by the end of the eighth week of summer quarter.
 Should the ninth week of autumn quarter conclude with two Thanksgiving holidays, this deadline shall be the day before Thanksgiving.

-Second Master's Degrees for Students in Doctoral Programs
+Doctoral Students Earning Master's Degrees in Other Programs